Tonynganga/MedicalConsultation/README.md

 # MedicalConsultation
-A patient doctor consultation mobile application by the Elders..
+A patient doctor consultation mobile application by the Elders...